peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 Indeed, a [look at his unpublished _Tagebuch_](https://webspace.science.uu.nl/~oort0109/EigArt-LE.pdf) proves that Gauss was obsessed with elliptical functions from an early age, and had already captured the essential principles by age 30.

-Many years later, Niels Abel would send his manuscript on elliptical functions to Jean-Pierre Cauchy, who promptly buried the masterpiece until Abel's body was safely buried with the worms back in Norway.
+Many years later, Niels Abel, inspired by Gauss's writings, sent his manuscript on elliptical functions to Jean-Pierre Cauchy, who promptly hid the masterpiece until Abel's body was safely buried with the worms back in Norway.
 In the paper, Abel showed how to extend Gauss's methods to other elliptic functions.
 Abel also indicated that his researches uncovered a vast realm of new transcendental functions of which the elliptics form only a small subset.

 Gauss knew that mathematics was not the nerdy flashing around of new combinations of symbols.
 Rather, mathematics was an evolving language mankind has been crafting, that describes the interaction between universal principles and human creativity.